mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Expenses

-I'll pay for the cost of any software, services, or equipment you need to purchase to work on my projects, as long as you run it by me first.

-I expect you to provide the basic tools you need to operate as a freelance developer (e.g., computer, internet connection, electricity), but I'll cover the cost of expenses that are specific to my project.
+I expect you to provide the basic tools you need to operate as a freelance developer (e.g., computer, internet connection, electricity).

+I'm happy to pay the cost of any software, services, or equipment that make your work more efficient or pleasant.
+Just run it by me first.

+If I ask you to purchase something, I'll reimburse you for it on your next invoice.

 ## Monitoring